Search and Hit Enter

 Ripe guava

 Guava is another fruit I don’t work with often, but it is one of the great low FODMAP fruits.
-Interestingly, ripe guavas are FODMAP free at the time of writing, while unripe guavas are only low FODMAP in 10g serves.
+Interestingly, ripe guavas are low FODMAP in serves of up to 500g, while unripe peeled guavas are only low FODMAP in 14g serves.
+In 15g serves, they contain moderate amounts of fructose.

 Honeydew melon